As your data changes over time, SQL provides a way for you to update your corresponding tables and

 The syntax for adding a new column is similar to the syntax when creating new rows in the

 statement.
 You need to specify the data type of the column along with any potential table constraints

 and default values to be applied to both existing and new rows.
 In some databases like MySQL,

 you can even specify where to insert the new column using the

 AFTER clauses, though this

 ALTER TABLE mytable ADD column DataType OptionalTableConstraint DEFAULT default_value;

-Dropping columns is as easy as specifying the column to drop, however, many databases (including Postgres, and SQLite) don't support this feature.
+Dropping columns is as easy as specifying the column to drop, however, some databases (including SQLite) don't support this feature.
 Instead you may have to create a new table and migrate the data over.